Firefly Aerospace, Inc. research snapshot

 Valuation and margin of safety

-At about $3.86 billion enterprise value and roughly 24x TTM revenue, FLY is priced for years of growth, not current earnings.
+At about $3.46 billion market cap and roughly 12x annual sales per MarketBeat, FLY is priced for years of growth, not current earnings.
 Margin of safety is thin because the stock already discounts major contract wins.
-Meaningful safety would require a much lower entry price, a clear path to profitability, or both.
+Meaningful safety would require a lower entry price, a clear path to profitability, or both.

 Source-backed data